victorpy/CarND-Advanced-Lane-Lines/writeup_template.md

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+I apply the distortion correction to an image, to test the correction obtained in the previous camera calibration.
+The resulting images is this:
 ![alt text][image1]
 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.